imenebak/UAV-Crowd-Counting/README.md

 ## Ground Truth

 Please follow the `DensityVisDrone.ipynb ` to generate the ground truth.
-You may use `Visdrone2019_dotAnnotation.ipynb` to change the type of the boxes annotation in Visdrone 2019 or else.
+You may use `Visdrone2019_dotAnnotation.ipynb` to change the type of the annotation in Visdrone VID 2019 dataset or else.

 ## Training Process